Marcause/FileSynchronization/README.md

 - Folder paths, synchronization interval and log file path should be provided using the command line arguments;
 - It is undesirable to use third-party libraries that implement folder synchronization;
 - It is allowed (and recommended) to use external libraries implementing other well-known algorithms.
 For example, there is no point in implementing yet another function that calculates MD5 if you need it for the task – it is perfectly acceptable to use a third-party (or built-in) library.

+# Solution explanation:

+The program is executing in a loop every `interval` milliseconds.